How to prepare for your test and interview after filing Form N-400

-- A divorce from the person who sponsored you for a green card, and you are applying on the basis of three years of marriage to that U.S. citizen.
+- A recent divorce or separation and you are applying on the basis of three years of marriage to that U.S. citizen.

 - An arrest or anything that would cause you to change your answer to any of the “No” answers in Part 12 of the Form N-400.

 - An absence from the United States for a period of six months or more.

 If any of the above situations affect you, contact an immigration attorney before going to the naturalization interview.

 What to Take to the Naturalization Interview

 After filing Form N-400, Application for Naturalization, keep a folder that contains a copy of your application, originals of all supporting documentation, and any communication you receive from U.S. Citizenship and Immigration Services.
 This early preparation will help you stay organized and prepared for the interview day.
 Take this folder to your interview.